BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 #### Know your reader

-This guide was created specifically for designers who work on open-source, non-custodial bitcoin projects.
-It isn't the biggest audience in design, but it is among the most specialized.
+This guide is crafted for anyone interested in building an effective Bitcoin application.
 Read more in-depth about the [Target audience]({{ '/guide/target-audience' | relative_url }})..

 #### Speak to the reader

 Address the reader directly.
-Use active instead of passive voice.
-Make reader a part the conversation by using second-person pronouns like "you," "your," and "yours".
+Whenever possible, try using active instead of passive voice.
+Make reader a part the conversation by using second-person pronouns like "you, your and yours".
 Do not write in first-person and avoid giving predictions and personal opinions.

 #### Use simple language

-Bitcoin is a global currency, so not everyone using this guide will be a native English speaker.
+Bitcoin is a global currency.
+Not everyone using this guide is a native English speaker.
 Make sure you are writing in plain, easy to follow English.
 If you're still not sure, try using a readability tool to analyze your text and make recommendations.
 We like [Hemingway](http://www.hemingwayapp.com).

 #### Be concise